UnsatisfactoryResult/KC-MSX-Flash/README.md

 - A micro sd card formatted to fat32.

-- 2 CUI Devices TS02 OFF (ON) switches.
+- (Optional) 2 or 3 CUI Devices TS02 OFF (ON) switches.
+The 2 front facing buttons are for floppy disk switching for games with multiple disks.
+The rear facing button is a soft reset button.
+If your machine doesn't have a reset button, you can add this and have one.
+The flashcart does not need one for operation.

 If using my case, 10-12mm stem height is best.
 If you're not using a case, then the shortest height will do.

 - The KC MSX Flash PCB.
 This needs to be 1.6mm.
 For best reliability get it made with ENIG coating, gold fingers, and a beveled edge.
 A small batch will be available to order from my website.